Conventional Septic System

 The anaerobic septic system uses anaerobic bacteria to break down waste in the septic tank.
 These systems don’t require additional chemicals or power and are an affordable option for homeowners.

 However, anaerobic systems don’t clean the tank and require a larger drain field to work correctly.
 If you have the space to accommodate a large drain field, an anaerobic system could be a viable option for your property.
 Additional costs for installing the installation or a drain field will also add to the final price of this installation.
 These systems will cost $3,000–$8,000 on average.
 The added size increases the average cost to $3,000 to $8,000.

 Alternative Septic System

 Drain fields for alternative systems generally need less land and release cleaner wastewater.
-However, this benefit comes at an increase in cost, with systems usually priced around $4,000 to $15,000.
+This benefit comes at an increased cost, with systems usually priced around $4,000–$15,000.

 The following types of alternative septic systems are available for homeowners:

 - Chambered septic system: Replacing the need for a gravel/stone system, chambered systems use gravelless drain fields with leaching chambers for filtration.
 They are ideal in areas with high groundwater tables or limited gravel.
 The gravelless chamber septic system typically costs $4,000–$10,000.

 - Constructed wetland septic system: Similar to the natural process in real wetlands, this system cleanses wastewater using bacteria, microbes, and plants.
 The waste then helps those plants to thrive.
 This design is the most eco-friendly septic system available.
 You should budget between $7,500 and $15,000 for this septic system type.